armhold/polygen/README.md

 # polygon
-implementing an image efficiently with polygons
+implementing an image efficiently with polygons (golang).